Understanding The Process

 The light is obvious. it provides light for your studio.
 The best option for your lights is strobe lighting. which believe it or not. can be sometimes more expensive than your camera!

-That’s why you need to spend some time doing research to choose the right light before you spend a good portion of your budget.
 The battery pack powers your light. and the pocket wizard syncs your camera and light.
 You’ll use a softbox to diffuse the light. and you’ll connect your light source and softbox to your c-stand.

 How To Properly Position Your Lighting